LucianoArgolo22/LucianoArgolo22/README.md

 ### Customized Library Pandas-Like:A library built on native Python. that tries to replicate some behaviours.
   - Repo https://github.com/LucianoArgolo22/Customized-library-Pandas-Like-

-### A backuper and Comparative lib for Hive and Spark:
+### A backuper and Comparative lib for Python, Spark, Hive and Hadoop.
-  - This library has a program that backups all the info of any table and any databases, inferring it's schema, and then replicates it creating a new table/tables with a new name.
+  - This library works with Python, Spark, Hive and Hadoop has a program that backups all the info of any table and any databases, inferring it's schema, and then replicates it creating a new table/tables with a new name.
 So info can be automatically backuped, and process can be parallelized.
 In the case of being parallelized, they can be compared with a comparing feature inside the lib (everything can be found inside the repo)
 Repo https://github.com/LucianoArgolo22/Spark-Python-POO-y-SparkSQL

-### A video Game developed for Algorithms subject at university:Video Explanation (in spanish, but you can see the game working)
+### A video Game developed for Algorithms subject at university:
+  - Video Explanation (in spanish, but you can see the game working)
   - Repo https://www.youtube.com/watch?v=NhnfQwR69YARepo https://github.com/LucianoArgolo22/Tony-Game-Video-Game-/blob/main/README.md

 ### Data analysis with matlplotlib: